 $1,861 million: Reduction in non-Medicaid mental health spending

 $504 million: Reduction in prisoner inpatient medical spending

 $444 million: Increase in tax revenues from health facilities and professionals

 $395 million: Savings from elimination of Adult Benefit Waiver program

 $23 million: Reduction in state employee health spending

 Note: Savings amounts do not add up to total savings due to rounding.

 Source: “The ACA’s Medicaid Expansion: Michigan Impact,” Center for Healthcare Research & Transformation, October

 ObamaCare's Medicaid expansion, if it passes in all 50 states, will help half of the nations uninsured get access to health care.
 If we don't support Medicaid Expansion on a state level our nations poorest will go without healthcare.
 This will drive the cost up for the rest of us and create a great imbalance between states, tension and unrest.
 There is nothing that is more damaging to our democracy then dividing the states.
+Although many State's have already decided to opt out of Expansion it is not too late to show your support.
 If you believe in health care reform, support Obamacare's Medicaid Expansion in your state.